MattCza/Employee-API/README.md

 Configuration property to automatically create or update database tables based on the entity classes defined in the application.
 ddl-auto=update is a convenient way to automatically create or update database tables during development phase.
 It is recommended to use a more controlled approach in production environments.

+---
+Error occurred:
+java.sql.SQLNonTransientConnectionException: Public Key Retrieval is not allowed

+Adding client option in mysql-connector resolved the problem:
+allowPublicKeyRetrieval=true

+Be careful!
+This options allows attacker for a MITM attack.